procore/sift/README.md

 to your controller.

-These errors are based on the type that you told brita your param was.
+These errors are based on the type that you told sift your param was.

 ### Filter Types
 Every filter must have a type, so that Sift knows what to do with it.
 The current valid filter types are: